GTA 6 on Nintendo Switch 2: Stop Dreaming (Here's Why)

 The Dream That Refuses to Die

-Every single week, without fail, someone asks the question on Reddit, Twitter, or YouTube: “Will GTA 6 come to Switch 2?”
-And every single week, the answer is the same.
-But people keep asking because the idea of playing GTA 6 on the subway or in bed is so seductive that the brain flat-out refuses to accept reality.
+Every week, someone asks the same question on Reddit, Twitter, or YouTube: will GTA 6 come to Switch 2?
+The answer hasn’t changed, but people keep asking because the idea of playing GTA 6 on the subway or in bed is seductive enough to override any rational reading of the situation.

 The Facts, Nothing but the Facts